Victoria’s Secret’s Candice Swanepoel Shows Skin In A Strapless Black Bikini

 Candice Swanepoel is showing off her toned body in yet another bikini from her Tropic of C swimwear line.
 As reported by Daily Mail this week, a new snap of the mom of two posted on the official Instagram account of Tropic of C showed her revealing a serious amount of skin in a strapless black bikini to promote the Resort 2019 collection.

-The latest photos to be taken from the bikini photo shoot showed the supermodel, who welcomed her second child into the world just five months ago, rocking a skimpy black two-piece including a strapless top and high-waisted bottoms.
+The latest photos to be taken from the bikini photoshoot showed the supermodel, who welcomed her second child into the world just five months ago, rocking a skimpy black two-piece including a strapless top and high-waisted bottoms.

 But while she was proudly showing off her amazing body, Swanepoel opted to keep her face covered from the camera as she accessorized her look with a fun black hat that covered her head from the sun alongside a pair of silver hoop earrings.